prathusingh/gallery/README.md

 2. Description Loader that loads the image in the rotational panel.
 3. Query Loader that loads the default homepage or apply the filtered results to the top of page.

-Communication:
+Tech specs:
 1. Microservices interact with each other using gRPC.
+2. Go kit framework is used for microservices.
+3. Each microservice is containerized using docker.
-2. Web and mobile client interact with microservices using GraphQL API gateway.
+4. Web and mobile client interact with microservices using GraphQL API gateway.

-Docker is userd for containerization of serivices.

-TypeScript is used in Frond End.
+5. gqlgen is used for GraphQL.
+6. Front end services are written using TypeScript.